 - Read the story aloud to students while they read along and fill in the vocabulary terms on their worksheet.

 - Now that we know chameleons change color to show their mood, have students spend a few minutes writing down ways humans show their mood to each other.

 - Have a discussion with the group about the different ways humans show moods and emotions to each other.
 Asks students some ways they personally show emotions when they are angry, sad, scared, etc.

 - Discuss with students which of these are the most appropriate ways to show someone how you are feeling.
-Remind students they they can go to the Cool Down Corner when their emotions get too big.
+Remind students they they can use the virtual Cool Down Corner when their emotions get too big.